RodoJML/SUNY_NP_HydraServer/README.md

 ![HydraLabLogo 13](https://github.com/RodoJML/SUNY_NP_HydraServer/assets/63088555/66a9fd96-ba45-4a6c-b6d2-fbc69b738ef5)

 🚧 Currently under development ...
-(Last updated December 2023)👷🏼‍♂️<br/>
+(Last updated January 2024)👷🏼‍♂️<br/>

 Full-stack project developed for one of the State University of New York servers, using L.A.M.P stack and vanilla CSS for styling.
 The objective is to create a professional and user-friendly website that will effectively serve the needs of the SUNY New Paltz Computer Science Lab and students. 👩‍💻👨‍💻🧑‍💻.